DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-02-map-projections.md

 Nice!

 OK, so we don't lose all this good work, we should save the now reprojected datasets.
-We will use shapefiles since these reliable record projection information, and we will include some information in the file name about the projection, just so we can keep track of things
+We will use geopackage files since these reliably record projection information in a single file format (unlike shapefiles).
+We will also include some information in the file name about the projection, just so we can keep track of things

 ```{r}
 st_write(abb, 'la-abb-p2770.gpkg', delete_layer=TRUE)
 st_write(ca_tracts, 'ca-tracts-p2770.gpkg', delete_layer=TRUE)
 ```

-If you need to reload the data at any point you should use these new shapefiles and not the originals.
+If you need to reload the data at any point you should use these new files and not the originals.
 The new projected coordinates are only made permanent when we write the data out to the file system like this.

 Now [go back to the overview](README.md) or on to [the next page of instructions](spatial-data-manipulation-03-spatial-joins.md).